-Being anxious about giving birth is very common.
-Childbirth is a major life event, so don’t be hard on yourself for having these feelings.
+Feeling anxious about giving birth is very common.
+Childbirth is a major life event, so do not be hard on yourself for having these feelings.

-Remember that you’re not going to be facing this alone.
-You'll have a midwife who will be there to support you and look after you.
-They have lots of experience of helping women through labour and birth and can also offer you pain relief in small or larger doses, depending on how you feel.
+Remember, you are not going to be facing the labour alone.
+Your midwife will be there to support you and look after you.
+They have lots of experience in helping people through labour and birth.
+Your midwife can also offer you pain relief in small or larger doses, depending on how you feel.

-- tell your midwife how you feel as they may be able to reassure you
+- Tell your midwife how you feel as they may well be able to reassure you.

-- talk to someone you trust such as your partner, friend or family member
+- Talk to someone you trust, such as a friend or loved one.

-- start thinking about how you want to give birth and make a birth plan – this can help you feel more organised and in control
+- Start thinking about how you want to give birth, and make a birth plan, which can help you feel more in control.

-- find a local antenatal class – this will give you the opportunity to meet people in a similar situation and find out more about what happens in labour
+- Find a local antenatal class, which will give you the chance to meet people in a similar situation, as well as finding out more about what happens in labour.

-- try hypnobirthing, which may help you feel more relaxed about managing the pain of labour.
+- Try hypnobirthing, which may help you feel more relaxed about managing the pain of labour.

-- Try our tips for improving mental wellbeing in pregnancy to reduce stress
+- Try our tips for improving mental wellbeing in pregnancy and handling stress.

-- find out more about positive things to prepare for labour
+- Find out more about positive ways to prepare for labour.

-- choose a birth partner who knows how to keep you calm and reassure you
+- Choose a birth partner who knows how to keep you calm and comfort you.

-It can be difficult for other people to understand how someone can be so frightened about something they see as ‘so natural’.
-But tokophobia is a mental health condition and women who have it need treatment and support.
+It can be hard for other people to fathom how someone can feel such fear about something they see as ‘so natural’.
+But tokophobia is a mental health condition, and people with it need treatment and non-judgemental support.

-Some women have a severe fear of childbirth because they have had a traumatic birth experience.
-In this case, they may have post-traumatic stress disorder.
-This is a different condition to tokophobia and needs different treatment.
+Some people have a severe fear of childbirth because they have had a traumatic birth experience in the past.
+They may have post-traumatic stress disorder (PTSD).
+This is a different condition from tokophobia and it needs different treatment.